 The Triquetra by LB Crosher.
 The contrasting ‘glittering’ and black background, brightness of a single color, and abstract symbols highlight the magic and intrigue in this YA series.

-The Weaver Series by Dena Nicotra.
-Like The Grounded Series above, there are several repeating elements (the title frame with a city and gears, a changing model, etc.), but the over-all design is a bit more flexible, which fits the time-travel and history-changing elements of the series.
+The Grounded Series above, there are several repeating elements (the title frame with a city and gears, a changing model, etc.), but the over-all design is a bit more flexible, which fits the time-travel and history-changing elements of the series.

 The Cerenovo Series by Michael S. Nuckols.
 This sci-fi series focuses on how ‘the line between biological evolution and technological advancement blurs’.
 The covers combine those ideas along with relying on bright, eye-catching colors and a bold font for the title.